neo9/ingress-access-operator/README.md

 The name is only here for information purpose.

 Then, create an `Ingress` with :
-* label `ingress.neo9.io/access-filtered: "true"` (or the legacy version : `ingress.neo9.io/access-operator-enabled: "true"`), to allow the operator to control that resource
+* label `ingress.neo9.io/access-filtered: "true"`, to allow the operator to control that resource
 * annotation `ingress.neo9.io/allowed-visitors: neo9,customer` which contains the list of authorized group of visitors (comma separated)
 ```
 apiVersion: extensions/v1beta1